 2 How much money will you need in retirement?

 Your spending will change when you retire.
-Some costs might go up, such as your household bills, but others may go down with a change in lifestyle.
+If you have been working outside of the home some costs might go up, such as your utility bills, but others may go down with a change in lifestyle.

-Looking at how much you need to spend in retirement can be done quite easily by listing down everything you currently spend: looking at your receipts and bank statements will help.
+Looking at how much you need to spend in retirement can be done by listing everything you currently spend: using your receipts and bank statements will help.
 Then look at the things on your list that are related to your current lifestyle or work.
 Think about how your spending will change in retirement.
 Don’t look at just the costs that will go down.
 Remember some things might go up.
-For example, you are likely to spend more time at home so your bills might go up – and maybe you want to travel or eat out more?
+For example, you are likely to spend more time at home so your utility bills are likely to go up – and maybe you want to travel or eat out more?

 So now it’s time for you to assess how much you need to spend to have the lifestyle in retirement you want.